JuliaData/DataFrames.jl/doc/manual.md

 And so on for -, .- , .*, ./, .^

-The standard bit operators work on DataVec's: MISSING
+The standard bit operators work on `DataVec`'s:

+_TO BE FILLED IN_

-The standard comparison operators work on DataVec's:
+The standard comparison operators work on `DataVec`'s:

 	NA .< NA
 	NA .< "a"